-Nuri Sahin is expecting Real Madrid and Barcelona to lead a Liga backlash in this season's Champions League.
+Borussia Dortmund midfielder Nuri Sahin is expecting Real Madrid and Barcelona to lead a Spanish backlash in this season's Champions League.

-Many pundits tipped the Clasico duo to reach May's final at Wembley, but the biggest game in club football was instead an all-German affair, with the pair having been upset by Bundesliga giants Bayern Munich and Borussia Dortmund in their respective last-four encounters.
+Many pundits tipped the Clasico duo to reach May's final at Wembley but the biggest game in club football was instead an all-German affair between Bayern Munich and Dortmund.

-However, Sahin, who has returned to Dortmund from Madrid via Liverpool, believes the Spanish will bounce back this term.
+However, Sahin, who has returned to Germany from Madrid via Liverpool, believes the Spanish will bounce back this term.

 "The Spaniards were really hurt by last season," the midfielder told Kicker.
 "That will trigger a reaction, I'm sure.

 "They have dominated European football in the last six to eight years, and Real Madrid and Barcelona will be very strong in the coming year.